Wunkolo/qAverageColor/README.md

 ```

 As of now(`Wed 19 Jun 2019 10:15:53 PM PDT`) there is no publicly available
-Icelake hardware to test this on but just in terms of uops this _should_ be
+Icelake hardware to test this on but just in terms of uops this should tighten
-a lot faster than the sad_epu-method.
+up the pipeline a bit more than the sad_epu-method.

 Update: As of now(`Wed 07 Aug 2019 04:49:23 PM PDT`) there is still no publicly
 available hardware to test this on, but based on [some public benchmarks](https://www.anandtech.com/show/14664/testing-intel-ice-lake-10nm/3) there is now some [latency data](https://github.com/InstLatx64/InstLatx64/blob/master/GenuineIntel00706E5_IceLakeY_InstLatX64.txt) for the key instructions in the algorithm.